Decibel Meters vs. Sound Meter Apps & Cheap Noise Meters5th Apr 2019

 Are smartphone Apps and cheap noise meters worth it?

-Decibel meters manufactured by Pulsar Instruments comply with IEC 61672-1 and IEC 61672-2 and are then periodically verified meet to IEC 61672-3.
+All meters manufactured by Pulsar Instruments comply with IEC 61672-1 and IEC 61672-2 (the international standards for Electroacoustics – Sound level meters) and are then periodically verified meet to IEC 61672-3, and offer a higher degree of accuracy (accuracy better than 1.5 dB).
 These are the standards, regulations and guidelines to which most Health and Safety Officers and Environmental Officers are working to around the world.

 Even the App developed by the National Institute for Occupational Safety and Health (NIOSH) in the USA contains a disclaimer that “…we want to emphasize that smartphones and smartphone sound apps were not designed to meet such rigorous standards and that this app does not meet Type 2/Class 2 standards and should not be used for compliance purposes”.